The trophoblast cell-specific proteome

 Syncytiotrophoblasts

-As shown in Table 1, 787 genes are elevated in Syncytiotrophoblasts compared to other cell types.
 Syncytiotrophoblasts form when undifferentiated and highly proliferative cytotrophoblasts fuse.
 Syncytiotrophoblasts are specialized epithelial cells that cover the floating placental villi and are involved in maintaining pregnancy through the production of growth factors and hormones.
 Since the syncytiotrophoblasts are in direct contact with the maternal blood, these cells are closely involved in the exchange of gas, nutrients, and waste between the mother and the fetus.
+As shown in Table 2, 885 genes show elevated expression in syncytiotrophoblasts compared to other cell types.
 Examples of proteins elevated in syncytiotrophoblasts include chorionic somatomammotropin hormone 2 (CSH2), a hormone only produced during pregnancy, involved in stimulating lactation, fetal growth, and metabolism, and the protein called glycoprotein hormones, alpha polypeptide (CGA), a subunit in various hormones affecting receptor binding on target cells as well as activation of downstream signaling pathways.

 CSH2 - placenta